 Curtis Institute of Music uses the semester hour as the basis for awarding academic credit.
 In lecture-based courses offered through the liberal arts and music studies curricula, a semester hour is defined as one 50-minute period of recitation plus two hours of preparation each week over a 15-week term.
-In performance-based and ensemble courses, one semester hour is given for a minimum of two clock hours of participation each week of a semester.
+In performance-based and ensemble courses, one semester hour is given for a minimum of two clock hours of participation plus necessary preparation each week of a semester.

 Each semester, syllabi for all liberal arts and musical studies courses are collected and kept on file.
 The department chairs, in conjunction with the registrar, monitor course requirements and expectations to ensure that credit assignments accurately reflect class requisites and obligations.